 Tiered Business Spending Framework | ||

-AUM < S$50 million | S$200,000 | S$500,000 |
+AUM < S$50 million | S$200,000 | At least S$200,000 of local business spending |

-S$50 million ≤ AUM < S$100 million | S$500,000 | |
+S$50 million ≤ AUM < S$100 million | S$500,000 |

 AUM ≥ S$100 million | S$1 million |

-How Will This Impact Funds in Singapore
+How Will This Impact Funds in Singapore?

 While these conditions may appear harsher, this is far from the case.
 The Family Office industry has grown and expanded rapidly since 2019.
-Singapore has become the preferred base for high-net-worth individuals (HNWIs) to set up family offices.
+Singapore has become the preferred base for high net worth individuals (HNWIs) to set up family offices.
 Singapore’s banking and finance sector has long been globally recognized as one of the best in the world, and measures must be taken to ensure that funds approved to operate in Singapore are of the highest standard, so that Singapore can continue to enjoy this well-deserved status.

 Eric Chin, InCorp Global’s Chief Business Development officer, believes this is a masterstroke by the Singapore Government: